drakkan/terraform-provider-sftpgo/docs/data-sources/users.md

 - `key_prefix` (String) If specified then the SFTPGo user will be restricted to objects starting with this prefix.
 - `region` (String)
 - `role_arn` (String) IAM Role ARN to assume.
+- `skip_tls_verify` (Boolean) If set the S3 client accepts any TLS certificate presented by the server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+This should be used only for testing.
 - `storage_class` (String)
 - `upload_concurrency` (Number) How many parts are uploaded in parallel.
 Not set means the default (5).
 - `upload_part_max_time` (Number) The maximum time allowed, in seconds, to upload a single chunk.
 Not set means no timeout.